aws/s2n-quic/examples/jumbo-frame/README.md

  1:  localhost                                             0.035ms reached
      Resume: pmtu 65535 hops 1 back 1
 ```
-The `pmtu 65535` indicates that `localhost` has a maximum tranmission unit of 65,535 bytes.
+The `pmtu 65535` indicates that `localhost` has a maximum transmission unit of 65,535 bytes.
 Networks are unlikely to support an mtu this large, but this confirms that our demo with a 9,001 byte mtu will work properly.

 The MTU is a property of the IO provider.
 This can be configured as shown below.
 ```rust